laxmena/2018Election-Data-Visualization/README.md

 ## About

-2018 US Senate Election Data-Exploration is a project done as part of the UIC's CS418 Coursework.
+2018 US Senate Election Data-Exploration is a project done as part of the UIC's CS418 Coursework under Professor Dr. Gonzalo Bello.

 _'election_train.csv'_ and _'demographics_train.csv'_ are the datasets based on which this project has been built.
 These csv files can be found in the 'data' directory of this repository.